MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 **Parameter Explanations:**

-`A`: Your first dataset (pandas DataFrame)
+`A`: Your first dataset (DataFrame)

-- What it is: Any pandas DataFrame containing records you want to match against dataset B
+- What it is: Any DataFrame containing records you want to match against dataset B
 - Schema requirement: Must have an `_id` column with unique identifiers for each record
 - Example: A customer database with columns like `['_id', 'name', 'address', 'phone']`
 - Purpose: These are your "candidate" records - potential matches for records in B

-`B`: Your second dataset (pandas DataFrame)
+`B`: Your second dataset (DataFrame)

-- What it is: The pandas DataFrame containing records you want to to find matches for
+- What it is: The DataFrame containing records you want to to find matches for
 - Schema requirement: Must have an `_id` column with unique identifiers for each record
 - Example: A prospect database with columns like `['_id', 'name', 'address', 'phone']`
 - Purpose: These are your "reference" records - the ones you want to find duplicates or matches for